Remote Electrical Neuromodulation for Migraines - CAM 701171

 • Validated acute treatment patient-reported outcome questionnaire (Migraine Treatment Optimization Questionnaire, Patient Perception of Migraine Questionnaire-Revised, Functional Impairment Scale, Patient Global Impression of Change)

-• Clinician attestation
+• Clinician attestation.

 U.S. Preventive Services Task Force Recommendations